Stop using separate environments for development, testing, and production (DTAP)

 So, DTAP-pipelines encourage the creation of queues.
 Agile software development, on the other hand, encourages the removal of queues.
 Why?
-Because queues cause all sorts waste:
+Because queues cause all sorts of waste:

 - Wait-time: Features that are awaiting deployment to the next phase of a DTAP-pipeline are not adding any value until they are deployed to production.
-Until features are available on the production-environment, they are essentially ‘inventory waste’;
+Until features are available on the production environment, they are essentially ‘inventory waste’;

 - Maintenance: Maintaining the various environments, keeping them up-to-date and diagnosing environment-specific issues often takes a lot of time and effort;

 - Cost: DTAP-environments are expensive.
 Especially when they mirror production-environments, which is what a good DTAP-pipeline should do.
 It’s true that corners are often cut here, using lower-end hard- and software.
 But this means we’re also losing one of the major reason why you’d want to have a DTAP-pipeline in the first place: to ‘test’ features in a realistic environment;

 - Errors: There is more risk in deploying 50 new features in one batch than only one (or a handful).
 There’s more that needs to be configured, deployed, tested and checked.
 And there is a lot more room for things to break down.
 Errors will be harder to diagnose as more has changed, meaning that transparency is also lost;

 - Coordination: More environments require more coordination.
 Teams need to track which feature is deployed to which environment.
 Bugs need to be associated with environments.
 Every environment represents a particular ‘state’ of the codebase, and this has to be tracked somewhere to make sure that customers & stakeholders are seeing the right things;